Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Moderate transmutation; CL 10th; Craft Rod, *levitate;* Price 5,000 gp.

+### Lordly Might
-**Lordly Might:** This rod has functions that are spell-like, and it can also be used as a magic weapon of various sorts.
+This rod has functions that are spell-like, and it can also be used as a magic weapon of various sorts.
 It also has several more mundane uses.
 The *rod of lordly might* is metal, thicker than other rods, with a flanged ball at one end and six studlike buttons